TREASURIES-U.S. Treasury yields slide as Russia launches Ukraine invasion

 By Dhara Ranasinghe

-LONDON, Feb 24 (Reuters) - Investors piled into U.S. sovereign debt on Thursday, pushing Treasury yields sharply lower after Russian forces launched an invasion of Ukraine.
+LONDON, Feb 24 (Reuters) - Investors piled into U.S. sovereign debt on Thursday, pushing Treasury yields sharply lower after Russia launched an invasion of Ukraine.

 Russian forces fired missiles at several cities in Ukraine and landed troops on its coast, officials and media said, after President Vladimir Putin authorised what he called a special military operation in the east.

+And as London trade gathered pace, so did a fall in government bond yields.

-In London trade, the yield on the benchmark 10-year Treasury yield was down roughly 9 basis points on the day at 1.90% US10YT=RR.
-It was on track for its biggest daily drop in almost two weeks.
+The yield on the benchmark 10-year Treasury was last down almost 15 basis points (bps) on the day at around 1.85% US10YT=RR.
+It was on track for its biggest daily drop since late November.

 "There's clearly no risk appetite this morning and lots of uncertainty," said Chris Scicluna, head of economic research at Daiwa Capital Markets in London.

-Across the U.S. Treasury curve, yields were sharply lower on the day, echoing moves in European sovereign debt markets US2YT=RR, US5YT=RR.
+Across the U.S. Treasury curve, yields were sharply lower on the day, with two-year yields down around 13 bps at about 1.47% US2YT=RR.

+This echoed moves in European sovereign debt markets, where German Bund yields were set for their biggest daily drop since March 2020 - when the outbreak of COVID-19 threw world markets into turmoil.

-Trade in money market futures meanwhile suggested that investors continued to take off their most aggressive bets for interest rate hikes from the Federal Reserve FEDWATCH.
+Money market futures, meanwhile, suggested investors continue to take off their most aggressive bets for interest rate hikes from the Federal Reserve FEDWATCH.

-Markets still price in a 25 basis point rate hike at the Fed's March meeting but bets on a larger 50 bps move have ebbed in the face of the escalating tensions between Russia and the West over Ukraine.
+Markets still price in a 25 bp hike at the Fed's March meeting but bets on a 50 bps move have ebbed in the face of the escalating geopolitical tensions.

-Justin Onuekwusi, a portfolio manager at LGIM, said that expectations for the number of rate hikes this year were being lowered despite the impact on inflation from rising energy prices, because of a perception that it could be the wrong time to start taking liquidity out of markets.
+Justin Onuekwusi, a portfolio manager at LGIM, said expectations for the number of rate hikes this year were being lowered, despite the impact on inflation from rising energy prices, because of a perception that it could be the wrong time to start taking liquidity out of markets.

 "You've seen the Treasury curve moving lower basically parallel from two year to 10-year overnight, not just the usual liquid part like 10s or so but also 2-years, which is probably a reflection of less rate hikes," he added.